-A team that earns a berth at the state tournament must be comprised of the same students (including alternates) that participated in the regional tournament.
-This rule specifically prohibits a school from choosing among students from two teams to select participants for the state team.
+A team that earns a berth to the state tournament should be comprised of the same students, including alternates that participated in the regional tournament.
+However, should students on an advancing team have scheduling conflicts, a team may make up to 2 roster changes for the state competition.